etzl/etzl/README.md

 So put it this way: I know the value of abstraction (high level) but I love to understand how it got there.
 That being said I tend to feed this passion with mathematics everyday so I'd still be able to work without being killed by my questions.

+#### My current work
+Currently I am working on a little game in the terminal.
+It's like space shooter games and is implemented with 'standard c++17' and 'ncurses'.

+When it reaches a good stable stage, I will push the repository here.

 <!--
 **etzl/etzl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.